Personality Tests to Help You Pick the Right Career

 A wide variety of career assessment tests and personality tools is available online.
 Many are free, while others charge for all or some portion of the test.

 When you take a free career assessment or personality test, keep in mind that they may have little or no real validity.
-However, they are quick and easy to take, and the answers you choose might actually give you insight into what jobs are a good match for you.
+However, they are quick and easy to take, and the answers you choose might give you insight into what jobs are a good match for you.

 Tests to Help You Find the Right Job

 The available tests range from the Ten Item Personality Index, a short, 10 question assessment that measures personality traits, to the Myers-Briggs Type Indicator, one of the most widely used tests for exploring career options.